 What’s so special about a Vancouver food tour?

 So I’ll be honest, it’s not your typical food tour.
-I mean in Hong Kong I ate things like 3-month-old eggs and in Peru, I tried a piece of the humble guinea pig.
+I mean in Hong Kong I ate things like 3-month-old eggs, and in Peru, I tried a piece of guinea pig.

 However, in Vancouver, the food scene is different.
-It’s not about trying foods from recipes that are thousands of years old or eating something you used to keep as a pet – it’s about trying new versions of food from all over the world all in one place at a quality that’s unheard of!
+It’s not about trying foods from recipes that are thousands of years old or eating something you used to keep as a pet – it’s about trying new versions of food from all over the world all in one place!

-You’ll also try foods from leading restaurants changing the rules in the food industry and serving up foods once thought impossible!
+You’ll also try foods from leading restaurants changing the rules in the food industry and serving up foods that were once thought impossible!

-Don’t get me wrong, you’ll try a few Canadian classics too, but this is a super modern food tour and all dishes have their own Vancouver-inspired twist!
+Don’t get me wrong, you’ll try a few Canadian classics too, but this is a super modern food tour and all of the dishes have their own Vancouver-inspired twist!

-It’s a tour for the “classic foodie” that wants to eat delicious foods that’ll make you savor every bite – not have eater’s remorse (I still feel bad about the guinea pig).
+It’s a tour for the “classic foodie” that wants to eat delicious food that’ll make you savor every bite – and not have eater’s remorse (I still feel bad about the guinea pig).

-Reasons to join a foodie tour in Vancouver
+Reasons to Join a Food Tour in Vancouver

-If you are still not sure if a food tour in Vancouver is for you, here are a few reasons to consider it…
+If you’re still not sure if a food tour in Vancouver is for you, here are a few reasons to consider it…

 Bailey and I are food tour lovers.
 It’s something we do in most countries including our recent Yangon food tour in Myanmar.